-The Fast-Track Cities is a global partnership between the City of Paris, International Association of Providers of AIDS Care (IAPAC), the Joint United Nations Programme on HIV/AIDS (UNAIDS), and the United Nations Human Settlements Programme (UN-Habitat), in collaboration with local, national, regional, and international partners and stakeholders
+The Fast-Track Cities initiative is a global partnership between cities and municipalities around the world and four core partners – the International Association of Providers of AIDS Care (IAPAC), the Joint United Nations Programme on HIV/AIDS (UNAIDS), the United Nations Human Settlements Programme (UN-Habitat), and the City of Paris.

 90-90-90 targets and the continuum of care

 Fast Track Cities use global and local data to measure progress towards the 90-90-90 and zero stigma and discrimination targets.
 Program information from the continuum of care--HIV diagnosis to viral suppression-- can be used to determine the 90-90-90 targets.

 - The 90-90-90 targets are:

 - Ensure that at least 90% of PLHIV know their status

 - Improve access to antiretroviral treatment for PLHIV to 90%

 - Increase to 90% the proportion of PLHIV on ART with undetectable viral load

 The 90-90-90 targets provide both a political and programmatic framework for addressing HIV